Free design consultation services

 All of the different types of drip line should be staked at least every 2 meters.
 This is because the pipe will expand and contract with changing temperature which will push it up through the mulch if it is not staked down.

 These fittings are used to connect the dripline to the lateral lines.
 It is important to make sure the fittings are the right size!
-Using fittings made for a different tubing size will result in the fitting blowing out of the tube.
+Using fittings made for a different tubing size will result in the fitting blowing out of the tube and the system failing.